On the wall velocity dependence of electroweak baryogenesis: Conclusions

 Finally, we comment how the present calculation relates to the evaluation of the bubble wall friction.
 Unlike the baryogenesis calculation, the friction calculation leads to a change in the collective temperature and velocity of the fluid through energy injection.
-This is captured by fluctuations in a background field that also become singular when the Liouville operator develops zero eigenvalues.
-In the baryogenesis calculatioin, this singularity in the source is counteracted by a divergent damping and no singularities occur in the final baryon asymmetry.
-With higher moments, it is well possible that all the zero eigenvalues lead to singularities in the friction such that, in the limit of very high moments, the problem essentially becomes non-linear for wall velocities beyond the speed of sound.
+This is captured by fluctuations in a background field that also become singular when the Liouville operator develops zero eigenvalues, {leading to a blow-up in friction as explicitly shown in reference~\cite{Konstandin:2014zta}}.
+In the baryogenesis calculation, this singularity in the source is counteracted by a divergent damping and no singularities occur in the final baryon asymmetry. {In the friction calculation, however , such divergences can be expected on the ground that there is a build up of particles in front of the wall precisely at the speed of sound, similar to a sonic boom effect, which drastically increases the friction in this case.
+In~\cite{Laurent:2020gpg} the behaviour of friction was analysed in the framework laid out in reference~\cite{Cline:2020jre}, and because the speed of sound plays no role in such formalism the findings point to a continuous non-singular behaviour for the friction at all values for the wall velocity.
+However, in our generalized fluid Ansatz with higher moments it is well possible that the singularities remain and yet others appear}, indicating that, in the limit of very high moments, the problem essentially becomes non-linear for wall velocities beyond the speed of sound.